-To meet that target, we need an ambitious and achievable climate plan that is based on justice for workers, Indigenous Peoples and communities.
+To meet that target, develop and implement an achievable and effective climate plan that is based on science, equity and justice.

-To ensure current and future governments meet our targets, we need to strengthen and pass Bill C-12, the Net-Zero Emissions Accountability Act.
+To ensure current and future governments meet our targets, implement the Net-Zero Emissions Accountability Act.

 Just how ambitious should Canada’s climate target be?